• Facebook

 These pumpkin cheesecake bars are layers of graham cracker crust, vanilla cheesecake and pumpkin cheesecake, all baked together to create an impressive dessert.
 The perfect alternative to pumpkin pie on Thanksgiving day!

-I’m all about the pumpkin treats during the fall months; some of my favorites include pumpkin chocolate chip bread, pumpkin gooey butter cake and these easy yet elegant pumpkin cheesecake bars.
+I’m all about the pumpkin dessert recipes during the fall months.
+Some of my favorites include pumpkin cookies, pumpkin chocolate chip bread, pumpkin gooey butter cake and these easy yet elegant pumpkin cheesecake bars.

 A platter of pumpkin cheesecake bars topped with whipped cream and candy pumpkins.